 Research Computing Services (RCS) at Boston University has two immediate openings for well qualified candidates.
-Research Computing provides specialized computing, storage and communication systems, software, training, and consulting services to support of all areas of computational research university-wide, encompassing both the Boston University Charles River and Medical Campuses.
-The computing facilities managed by the group include a shared Linux computing cluster with over 6,000 CPU cores, more than 100,000 Cuda cores and over 2 PB of disk, as well as the Northeast ATLAS Tier 2 center with an additional 3,000 CPU and 3 PB of storage.
-RCS serves over 1,000 researchers on over 300 projects from more than 50 departments at the University.
+For over 30 years RCS has provided consulting, training, and infrastructure support to thousands of researchers on the Charles River and Medical Campuses.
+Our group supports a wide range of disciplines from the Physical Sciences and Engineering to emerging computational communities such as Biostatistics, Bioinformatics, Genomics, Neuroscience, Machine Learning, Public and Global Health, Economics, Finance, Social Sciences, Microbiology, and Infectious Diseases.
+The computing facilities managed by the group include a shared Linux computing cluster with over 9,000 CPU cores, over 115,000 NVIDIA CUDA cores, more than 65 TB of main memory, and nearly 3 PB of disk, as well as the Northeast ATLAS Tier 2 center with an additional 3,000 CPU and 3 PB of storage.
+RCS serves over 2,400 researchers on over 450 projects from more than 70 departments at the University.
 The ATLAS cluster serves more than 3,000 researchers world-wide.

 Boston University is a partner, along with Harvard, MIT, Northeastern and U. Massachusetts, in the Massachusetts Green High-Performance Computing Center (MGHPCC).
 The MGHPCC is a research computing data center which includes 33,000 square feet of computer room space optimized for high performance computing systems, a 19MW power feed, and a high efficiency cooling plant that can support up to 10MW of computing load.